Living arrangements for children and teenagers after separation or divorce

 - have problems with friends or peers.

 If possible, talk to your child’s other parent about your concerns.
-You might be able to work together to help support your child.
+You might be able to work together to support your child.

-If your child needs to talk to someone other than you, they could call a confidential telephone counselling service for young people like Kids Helpline on 1800 551 800.
+If your child needs to talk to someone other than you, they could call a confidential telephone counselling service for young people, like Kids Helpline on 1800 551 800.

 If you think your child needs more support, your GP can help you find other professionals, like local psychologists or relationship counsellors.
-Or you can talk to government-funded relationship counsellors at organisations like headspace, Relationships Australia, Relationship Matters and Family Relationships Online.
+Or you can talk to government-funded relationship counsellors at organisations like Headspace, Relationships Australia, Relationship Matters and Family Relationships Online.